Avaiga/taipy-doc/docs/index.md

 development, from initial prototypes to production ready solutions.

 - **User interface creation:**
   Design user interfaces effortlessly.
-You don't need prior web design knowledge to create interactive multi-page applications.
-With extended Markdown syntax, you can craft dynamic web pages with ease.
-No knowledge of web development is required!
+You don't need prior web design or web development knowledge to create interactive multi-page applications.
+You can craft dynamic web pages with ease.

-- **Pipeline orchestration:**
-  With data caching, parallel task execution, and data source scoping Taipy makes it efficient for developers to model complex pipelines and for end-users to visualize, run, and monitor them.

 - **Scenario and data management:**
   Taipy is designed specifically for data-driven applications.
 Setting up scenarios, orchestrating data flows and pipelines, and accessing data requires minimal Python setup.

+- **Pipeline orchestration:**
+  With data caching, parallel task execution, and data source scoping Taipy makes it efficient for developers to model complex pipelines and for end-users to visualize, run, and monitor them.

 ## Quick Access